devldevelopment/dockingbox/README.md

 box[5] is the centre of the box in the z plane
 ```

-Which looks like:
+Which looks like (without padding):
 ![alt text][logo]
 [logo]: https://github.com/devldevelopment/dockingbox/blob/master/src/test/resources/2GF0.png "2GFO Bounding Box"

+Which looks like (with padding):
+![alt text][logo]
+[logo]: https://github.com/devldevelopment/dockingbox/blob/master/src/test/resources/2GF0Padding.png "2GFO Bounding Box with 10A padding"

-TODO: Add padding to the box and allow boxes across chains.
+TODO: Allow boxes from residues across chains.